 4. Alice in Borderland (今際の国のアリス) — 2020

-This show is one you can not miss out on for all the squid-game fans.
+You can not miss out on this show for all the squid-game fans.
 Based on a similar context, they threw three teenagers into a parallel universe where they must win games to survive.

-The story is gripping and has a lot of suspense.
-Yet, despite the dark themes, the bonds and companionship the players form to ensure they survive.
-And how they deal with friendships and betrayal makes the show rich and intriguing.
+The story is gripping and suspenseful.
+Yet, despite the dark themes, the bonds and companionship the players form to ensure they survive and how they deal with friendships and betrayals make the show rich and intriguing.

 The language could be a little challenging to follow for beginners.
 Still, for intermediates and advanced learners, this show is the perfect go-to for furthering your Japanese skills.
 Plus, it can benefit you if you aim for a career requiring Japanese.